 In addition to using DMR, I met awesome helpful HAM operators from all over the world that are on the cutting edge of DMR technology on all levels: social, commercial, professional, and security.

 One of the many things I like about the DMR network is the level of sophisticated HAM operators.
 Since DMR wasn’t intended for HAM operations, it is not user-friendly; hence, the inference I like to make about HAM operators using DMR is that they are more on the edge of HAM technology; because, they are constantly finding ways and new equipment to make DMR easier to use and obtain and send out more information throughout the DMR network.

 Because it is so difficult to set up your transceiver to use DMR, HAM operators really have to understand DMR in order to get their transceivers to work; and, through this level of understanding that new ideas spawn, such as, the group of individuals that created, Brandmeister.
-Brandmeister is an important ancillary to DMR; because it provides features and benefits to DMR HAM operators, via connection to APRS.fi, viewing and listening to active Talk Groups, bridging the different digital networks together (e.g., D-Star, System Fusion and WiresX, and DMR).
+Brandmeister is an important ancillary to DMR; because it provides features and benefits to DMR HAM operators: connection to APRS.fi, viewing and listening to active Talk Groups via Hoseline, presenting operator’s names and call-signs via Hoseline, and bridging the different digital networks together (e.g., D-Star, System Fusion and WiresX, and DMR).

 Unlike System Fusion and WiresX, DMR is a large and robust global network for professional and commercial use; hence, it is available throughout the world.
 It was never designed for the amateur HAM operator; but, it is highly customizable for the specific needs of its professional and commercial users, unlike System Fusion and WiresX.

 Out-of-the-box, Yaesu’s System Fusion and WiresX delivers GPS information, call-sign, and name to other Yaesu digital transceivers using System Fusion and WiresX.